gdbroman/broman.blog/_posts/2020-06-19-people-are-addicted-to-their-own-beliefs.md

 ---
-title: "Why we get Addicted to our own Beliefs"
+title: "Thoughts as Security Blankets"
-permalink: people-are-addicted-to-their-own-beliefs
+permalink: thoughts-as-security-blankets
 ---
 You know that feeling when you’re out hiking and you get lost?
 Maybe you’re hungry and don’t have much food left.
 You’re tired and want to go home.